SHREYA-2k5/Crypto_Pulse/README.md

 6.Fully customizable and adaptable to your preferences.

-7.Open-source project for transparency and community input.

-8.Simple and efficient tracking of crypto prices.
+ 7.Simple and efficient tracking of crypto prices.